-All appeals must be submitted in writing (unless noted otherwise) and must include at least the following information:
+You must request an appeal in writing (unless noted otherwise).
+Your request must include at least the following information:

-- Your name;

-- Name of the Plan (i.e., the Vision Plan);

-- · Reference to the initial decision; and

-- An explanation of why you are appealing the decision.
+- Your name; - Name of the plan (that is, the VSP Enhanced Vision Plan); - Reference to the initial decision; and - An explanation of why you are appealing the decision.

-Your appeal may also include any additional written comments, documents (including additional medical information), records or other information that supports your request for benefits.
+As part of your appeal (internal or second-level), you may submit any additional written comments, documents (including additional medical information), records, or other information that supports your request.

-The reviewer will look at the claim without considering the prior denial.
-The review on appeal will consider all comments, documents, records and other information that you submit relating to your claim regardless of whether that information was part of the initial claim determination and (if applicable) your internal appeal.
+VSP-Member Appeals will conduct a full and fair review of your appeal if you have submitted it by the proper deadline.
+VSP-Member Appeals will look at the claim anew, without considering the prior denial.
+The review on appeal will take into account all comments, documents, records, and other information that you submit relating to your claim, regardless of whether such information was part of the initial determination of your claim or, if applicable, your internal appeal.

-In addition, the person who reviews your appeal will not be a subordinate of the person who made the initial decision to deny your claim or, if applicable, your appeal.
-If the denial is based, in whole or in part, on a Medical Judgment, the reviewer will consult a health care professional who has appropriate training and experience in the appropriate medical field.
+In addition, the person who reviews the appeal will not be a subordinate of the person who made the initial decision to deny your claim or appeal (in whole or in part).
+If the denial is based in whole or in part on Medical Judgment, VSP-Member Appeals will consult with a health care professional who has appropriate training and experience in the applicable medical field.
 This health care professional will not be someone who consulted on the previous determination(s) and will not be a subordinate of any person who was consulted on the previous determination or determinations.

-Note: Include all information that you want the reviewer to consider at the time you file your appeal.
-Remember that the date the appeal is filed is the date it is received by either the CBA Appeals Administrator or the CBA Appeals Committee.
-The reviewers must render a determination within the time frames described in this chapter regardless of whether you indicate more information to be forthcoming.
+Note: It is very important that you submit all of the information that you want VSP-Member Appeals to consider at the same time you file your appeal.
+Remember that the date the appeal is filed is the date it is received by VSP-Member Appeals.
+VSP-Member Appeals must render a determination based on the date that you file your appeal regardless of whether you indicate that more information is forthcoming.

-Filing an Internal Appeal
+Internal Appeal Process

-If the claims administrator denies your claim (an Adverse Benefit Determination), you have the right to file a written appeal within 180 calendar days of the date you receive the Adverse Benefit Determination notice.
-The CBA Appeals Administrator (the reviewer) has full and discretionary authority to administer and interpret the Plan for all internal appeals.
+If your claim for benefits is denied (referred to as an Adverse Benefit Determination), you or your duly Authorized Representative have the right to file a written appeal with VSP-Member Appeals within 180 days of the date you receive the Adverse Benefit Determination notice, regardless of any discussions regarding the claim.
+VSP-Member Appeals has full authority to administer and interpret the terms of this plan in relation to an internal appeal.